Here is an alternate, quieter route to Col d’Aubisque from Argelès-Gazost.

 I thought it might be possible to mountain bike into the slopes above Les Arcs via a different valley on little farm tracks.
 Maybe.

-At just over 100 kilometres and 3000 metres of ascent, this quintessential north Alps loop climbs the best roads surrounding Morzine.
+At just over 100 kilometres and 3000 metres of ascent, this quintessential north Alps cycling loop climbs the best roads surrounding Morzine.

 I was the last day of my five-day Haute-Alpes trip.
 Not much better way to finish than visiting the beautiful and famous Col d’Izoard.